Skip to Main Content

 Award Disbursement

-It is anticipated that applicants will be notified of the outcome of their application by June August 2024.
+It is anticipated that applicants will be notified of the outcome of their application by August 2025.

 Funds will be distributed in a timely manner upon receipt of a completed award acceptance form and any required IRB/ARC documentation.
 In exceptional circumstances, a partial transfer of the award funds may be considered to allow the initiation of parts of the project not subject to IRB approval (e.g. hiring, IRB material preparation).

-Award funds must be used in compliance with all university policies and procedures.
+Award funds must be used in accordance with the submitted budget and in compliance with all university policies and procedures.

 Awardee Requirements